CRW's twice-weekly 50 km products will update around 2 pm on Mondays and Thursdays (U.S. Eastern Time)

-The NOAA Coral Reef Watch (CRW) twice-weekly 50-km satellite Coral Bleaching
+The NOAA Coral Reef Watch (CRW) twice-weekly 50-km satellite Bleaching

-Alert Area product presented here outlines the areas where bleaching thermal
+Alert Area product presented here outlines the areas where coral bleaching thermal

 stress currently reaches various bleaching stress levels, based on our

-satellite sea surface temperature monitoring.
-The bleaching thermal stress
+satellite sea surface temperature (SST) monitoring.
+The coral bleaching thermal stress

-levels are defined in the table below based on the current values of the NOAA
+levels are defined in the table below and are based on the current values of the NOAA

 Degree Heating Week (DHW)